Benjaminlw1/Benjamin_Portfolio/README.md

 # Project 3: Python GUI booking staycation system
 * using tkinter library
 * python dictionary and list
-* To run main.py to run project
+* To run main.py in GUI folder to run project